steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 The controls on the USER ENV page are now connected to the user envelope.

->&#10069; In the [Example VST Preset](#example-vst-preset), the times and levels of the pitch and user envelopes are already set up to work correctly when using the zone's envelope offset parameters.
+>&#10069; In the [Example VST Preset](#example-vst-preset), the times and levels of the pitch and user envelopes are already set up to work correctly when using the envelope offset parameters of the zone.

 [Jump to Top ](#creating-a-modulation-matrix)

-### Add the User Env to the UI Script
+### Adding the User Envelope to the UI Script

 The ``translateModSource`` function in the UI script determines which source is being dropped.